 MOST RESPECTFULLY SHEWETH

-(A)
+(A) The Parties

 The Petitioner is a private company which has registered its office at the address set out above.

-Respondent No. 1 is a statutory board constituted under the provisions of section 5 of the Electricity (Supply) Act, 1948 its registered office at the address .
-Respondent No. 2 is a body corporate established under the provisions of the Electricity Regulatory Commissions Act, 1998 (hereinafter referred to as “the ERC Act”).
-Both Respondent No. 1 and Respondent No. 2 are statutory bodies and within the meaning of “State” under Article 12 of the Constitution of India.
+Respondent No. 1 is a statutory board constituted under the provisions of section 5 of the Electricity (Supply) Act, 1948 and has its registered office at the address set out above.
+Respondent No. 2 is a body corporate established under the provisions of the Electricity Regulatory Commissions Act, 1998 ( “the ERC Act”).
+Both Respondent No. 1 and Respondent No. 2 are statutory bodies and are within the meaning of “State” for the purposes of Article 12 of the Constitution of India.

-By this Writ Petition the Petitioner challenges the invocation of the purported jurisdiction of Respondent No. 2 by Respondent No. 1 in Case No.3 of 2001 before Respondent No. 2, on or about 25th May 2001 and an Order made therein by Respondent No. 2 on 29 May 2001 in favour of Respondent No. 1.
+By this Writ Petition the Petitioner challenges the invocation of the purported jurisdiction of Respondent No. 2 by Respondent No. 1 in Case No.3 of 2001 filed before Respondent No. 2, on or about 25th May 2001 and an Order made therein by Respondent No. 2 on 29th May 2001.

-(B)
+(B) Factual Background to this Writ Petition

-The relevant facts andgiving rise to this Writ Petition in brief are as 649 At the outset, the Petitioner records that in these proceedings, it does not invite this Hon’ble Court to determine or to adjudicate upon the merits of any of the underlying disputes or differences which have arisen as between itself and Respondent No. 1 arising under, out of or in connection with the PPA (as defined in paragraph 5 below).
+The relevant facts and matters giving rise to this Writ Petition in brief are as set out in paragraphs 6 to 49 below.
+At the outset, the Petitioner records that in these proceedings, it does not invite this Hon’ble Court to determine or to adjudicate upon the merits of any of the underlying disputes or differences which have arisen as between itself and Respondent No. 1 arising under, out of or in connection with the PPA (as defined in paragraph 5 below).

 This Writ Petition is filed in order to challenge the invocation of the purported jurisdiction of Respondent No. 2 by Respondent No. 1 in order that the disputes and differences which have arisen between the Petitioner and Respondent No. 1 may be determined, in due course, by means of arbitration in accordance with the parties’ arbitration agreement set out in Clause 20.3 of the PPA.
 Accordingly where, in paragraphs 6 to 49 below, any such dispute or difference is described or referred to, it is described or referred by way of background only.

+(C) The PPA and the Parties’ Arbitration Agreement

-(C) the Parties’ ,Petitioner and Respondent No. 1 executed a Power Purchase Agreementaamended and supplemented by Amending Agreements into on 2 February 1995, 26 July 1996 and 9 December 1998.
-The Petitioner craves leave to refer to the PPA as necessary
+On or about 8th December 1993, the Petitioner and Respondent No. 1 entered into a Power Purchase Agreement, which agreement was subsequently amended and supplemented by Amending Agreements entered into on 2nd February 1995, 26th July 1996 and 9th December 1998, respectively (together “the PPA”).
+The Petitioner craves leave to refer to the PPA as necessary at the hearing of the Writ Petition herein.

+Clause 20 of the PPA (entitled “Governing Law and Dispute Resolution”) sets out an elaborate and detailed mechanism for the resolution of disputes arising out of or in connection with the PPA.

+The material provisions of Clause 20 are set out below as follows:

-20. GOVERNMENT LAW AND DISPUTE RESOLUTION
+20. GOVERNING LAW AND DISPUTE RESOLUTION

 20.1 Governing Law